wagnertheresa/NFFTSVMipm/README.md

 | `--dratio`        | `float`  | Any float from (0,1] or list of floats from (0,1]. | `[1/3, 2/3, 1.0]` | Specifies the proportion(s) of features to include.
 Pass a single value or a list (e.g., `1/3 2/3 1`). |
 | `--data`          | `str`    | `"susy"`, `"cod-rna"`, `"higgs"` | `["susy", "cod-rna", "higgs"]` | Specifies the data set(s) to use.
 Pass a single string or a list of strings (e.g., `"susy" "cod-rna" "higgs"`). |

+#### Output format
+For the dimensionality reduction ratios [dr1,dr2,dr3] considered on the specified preconditioner, preconditioner rank, data sets [data1,data2,data3] and list of subset sizes [n1,n2,n3], the output of the NFFTSVMipm model is of the following format:

+accuracy: {data1: [[accuracy dr1 n1, accuracy dr2 n1, accuracy dr3 n1],[accuracy dr1 n2, accuracy dr2 n2, accuracy dr3 n2],[accuracy dr1 n3, accuracy dr2 n3, accuracy dr3 n3]], data2: [[accuracy dr1 n1, accuracy dr2 n1, accuracy dr3 n1],[accuracy dr1 n2, accuracy dr2 n2, accuracy dr3 n2],[accuracy dr1 n3, accuracy dr2 n3, accuracy dr3 n3]], data3: [[accuracy dr1 n1, accuracy dr2 n1, accuracy dr3 n1],[accuracy dr1 n2, accuracy dr2 n2, accuracy dr3 n2],[accuracy dr1 n3, accuracy dr2 n3, accuracy dr3 n3]]}

+In addition to accuracy, the number of IPM iterations, the mean number of GMRES iterations, the parameters, the time for fitting the model and the time for predicting from the trained model (of the random search run generating the largest accuracy) are returned.
+For the LIBSVM model, the accuracy, the parameters, the time for fitting the model and the time for predicting from the trained model are returned.
+All returned metrics follow the output format shown above.

 ### `run_finaltest.py`
+The script iterates over a list of data sets and subset sizes for two different kernel_types, for a given preconditioner and preconditioner rank and fixed dimensionality reduction ratios for the data sets.
+Further, it runs the LIBSVM model on the entire feature space in comparison.

 #### Arguments
 | Argument          | Type     | Choices             | Default            | Description                                                                                  |